tlazaro/kqb-mod/README.md

 A mod for the Killer Queen Black game that provides training modes, better free play and **remote play**.

 ## How it works
-Using some tools, extra logic is added to the base game to provide new functionallity.
+Using some tools, extra logic is added to the base game to provide new functionality.
 You must own the game and install these tools on top.

 ## How to use